War and Peace (1956 film): Differences from the novel

+Production

 Development

 British producer Alexander Korda announced interest in adapting Tolstoy's novel for the screen as early as 1941, with Orson Welles directing, Merle Oberon and Agnes Moorehead, with a screenplay by Lillian Hellman.
 Korda's production was never realized, due to an inability to strike a deal with the Soviet government.
 In the 1950s, Mike Todd began actively pursuing a film adaptation, even arranging with Soviet and Yugoslavian officials for filming locations and the massive number of required extras, and hiring Fred Zinnemann to direct.
 The production was abandoned by Todd in order to focus on Around the World in Eighty Days.

 Italian producers Dino De Laurentiis and Carlo Ponti announced their film in October 1954.
 Initially, they approached Elia Kazan to direct and Gérard Philipe and Marlon Brando to star.
 When a deal with Kazan couldn't be reached, De Laurentiis tentatively announced Mario Camerini as his replacement, before King Vidor was eventually hired.